eclipse/editdor/README.md

 ## About this project

-This project aims to make creating W3C Thing Description instances and Thing Models easy by providing a platform-independent ediTDor tool.
-The following features are addressed in this project
+This project aims to make creating W3C Thing Description (TD) instances and Thing Model (TM) easy by providing a platform-independent ediTDor tool.
+The following features are addressed in this project:

-- Creating a new Thing Description / ThingModel from scratch
+- Creating a new Thing Description / Thing Model from scratch
 - Rendering a Thing Description / Thing Model
 - Editing the Thing Description / Thing Model
-- Validating the Thing Description / ThingModel
+- Validating the Thing Description / Thing Model
-- Exporting the Thing Description / ThingModel from the visual representation into JSON-LD
+- Exporting the Thing Description / Thing Model from the visual representation into JSON-LD
 - Reading/writing exposed properties' values exposed by a proxy (anything that can translate a protocol to HTTP)
-- Contributing the Thing Model to a third-party catalogue using [the Thing Model Catalog API](https://github.com/wot-oss/tmc).
+- Contributing the Thing Model to a third-party catalog using [the Thing Model Catalog API](https://github.com/wot-oss/tmc)

 ## Technologies